 After completing the JOL/study phase, participants immediately began a 2-minute filler task in which they alphabetized the 50 US States.
 Next, participants completed an 80-item forced-choice recognition test, which presented them with each of the 40 previously studied faces, as well as an additional 40 new faces that served as non-studied control items.
 Control faces were matched on the characteristics of the previously studied faces, and participants were required to determine whether a presented face had been previously studied (“OLD”) or not studied at encoding (“NEW”).
 Faces were presented in a randomized order for each participant.

-Finally, following the recognition test, participants completed the ATB, ATW, IMS/ EMS, and contact scales, which were presented in a randomized order.
+Finally, following the recognition test, participants completed the MRS, IMS/ EMS, and contact scales, which were presented in a randomized order.
 After completing the final questionnaire, participants were debriefed.
 The total experiment took approximately 30 minutes to complete.

 Results